Man caught on camera lighting Kips Bay bar on fire

-It happened at the Bella Union Bar on 3rd Avenue in Kips Bay on Thursday, July 1 at around 2:04 a.m.
+It happened at the Bella Union Bar on 3rd Avenue in Kips Bay on Thursday, July 1, just after 2 a.m.

 Surveillance video shows the man gathering a pile of floor protection material to fuel the flames.